tomatparillume/saige/docs/README.md

 ****** SURVEY BAR GRAPH CREATION PROGRAM ******
     ****** PREPARATION ******
-    The template_survey_bargraph.xlsx template is intended to generate bar graphs that can be inserted into a survey PowerPoint.
+    The template_survey_bargraph.xlsx template (found in src/main/resources) is intended to generate bar graphs that can be inserted into a survey PowerPoint.

     Copy this template into your [base]/tmp directory - e.g. Documents/Parillume/SomeDir/tmp
     Adjust the row values in this copied template to match the survey results.